As employers for vulnerable populations, it is crucial to ensure the person you’re hiring will treat your clients with dignity and respect.

 The Central Registry maintained by Arizona's Department of Child Safety is a confidential document that lists people with proven reports of child abuse or neglect.

 Arizona Revised Statutes require many professions to have an active fingerprint clearance card prior to or as a condition of licensure, certification, or employment.
-The Applicant Clearance Card Team (ACCT) at the Arizona Department of Public Safety, receives applications and reviews criminal history records of applicants to determine their suitability to receive a fingerprint clearance card, and periodically updates the status of current fingerprint clearance cards.
+The Applicant Clearance Card Team (ACCT) at the Arizona Department of Public Safety, receives applications and reviews the criminal history records of applicants to determine their suitability to receive a fingerprint clearance card, and periodically updates the status of current fingerprint clearance cards.

-If an individual’s allegation of abuse, neglect or exploitation of a vulnerable adult is substantiated by APS, it is not a criminal conviction, so it will not show up on someone’s fingerprint clearance card.
 According to A.R.S. § 46-459, before being employed in a position that provides direct services to vulnerable adults or children, prospective employees must certify under penalty of perjury on a form prescribed by their employer whether an allegation of vulnerable adult abuse, neglect or exploitation has been made against the person and was substantiated.
+For a sample form for prospective employees to sign, see AAA-1355A - APS Registry Employer Certification Form.

 According to A.R.S. § 46-454 (A-D), there are many individuals who are required to report or cause reports to be made to a peace officer or to the Adult Protective Services Central Intake Unit.
 The reports should be made immediately by phone or online.
 Learn more about mandated reporters and who is required to report.